codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 {% endraw %}
 {% endhighlight %}

-In this pipeline, Codefresh:
+In the above pipeline, Codefresh:

-1. Checks out source code with the [git-clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/)
+1. Checks out source code through a [git-clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/).
-1. Builds a Docker image that gets named `my-app-image:master`.
-Notice the lack of `docker push` commands
+1. Builds a Docker image, named `my-app-image:master`.
+Notice the lack of `docker push` commands.
 1. In the next step, automatically uses that image and runs `python setup.py test` inside it.
-Again notice the lack of `docker pull` commands
+Again, notice the lack of `docker pull` commands.

 The important line here is the following: